bvarner/varnerized_ant_cpcbm/README.md

     * I have a TR8x8 with four starts on hand, so I'm planning to use it.
     * Original ANT spec NEMA8 has a resolution of 0.003175mm, with a holding torque of 18mN,m.
         * Given a NEMA17 with 1.8-degree steps, and a driver set to quarter-stepping....
-        * Requires a 1:3 reduction.
+        * Requires at least a 1:3 reduction and likely an anti-backlash system.
+        * Planning to use a 16:56 tooth pulley set (included in models).
         * An 18 - 54 tooth pulley set should achieve 1:3, 1:3.5 can be done with 16 - 56, and is what I use on my 3d printers extruder.
+7. Remodeled and removed unnecessary holes from the bridge left and right.
+8. Belt holder holds a captive nut.

 ## Original ANT Project resources